-Students who apply for admission into the online part-time track will not be permitted to switch to the on campus, face to face program and students who apply for the on campus, face to face program will not be permitted to switch to the Online part-time track.
+Social Work (MSW) may be completed fully online, although not all elective options or program prerequisites may be offered online.
+Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.
+Students who apply for admission into the online part-time track will not be permitted to switch to the on-campus, face to face program and students who apply for the on-campus, face to face program will not be permitted to switch to the Online part-time track.

 The MSW program strives to educate students to become successful practitioners in the field of clinical social work.
 To that end, the National Association of Social Workers (NASW) Code of Ethics is re-enforced throughout the academic curriculum.
 Students who violate the NASW Code of Ethics may be subject to academic sanctions or dismissed from the program.